 The Relationship with Central Government

-There are two overlapping aspects to this key relationship.
+There are three overlapping aspects to this key relationship.

-- The second is the financial relationship which revolves around the money that flows from central to local government.
+- The second is the flow of money from central to local government.

 The Political Relationship